 Early Origins of the Goodwill family

 The surname Goodwill was first found in Yorkshire where they held a family seat from very early times.
 Godwin or Godwine (d.
-1053) was an earl of Wessex, chief adviser to King Canute, who held great wealth and lands in those times.
+1053) was the Earl of Wessex, chief adviser to King Canute, who held great wealth and lands in those times.
 His son Harold Godwinson (circa 1022-1066) was Harold II of England, the last Anglo-Saxon King of England, killed on October 14 1066 at the Battle of Hastings.
 Godwin, or Godwine was also the name of an 11th century Bishop of Lichfield, who died in 1020.

 Early History of the Goodwill family

 This web page shows only a small excerpt of our Goodwill research.
 Another 165 words (12 lines of text) covering the years 1086, 1219, 1296, 1177, 1273, 1327, 1500, 1517, 1590, 1517, 1562, 1633, 1594, 1665, 1603, 1674, 1641, 1660, 1695, 1677, 1654, 1655, 1659, 1600, 1680, 1605, 1662, 1605, 1719, 1670, 1730, 1670, 1695, 1597 and are included under the topic Early Goodwill History in all our PDF Extended History products and printed products wherever possible.